 What is the modern workplace?

-Microsoft champions the idea of the modern workplace and provides tools to enable businesses to support modern ways of working.
+Microsoft champions the idea of the modern workplace and provides digital tools to enable businesses to support modern ways of working.
 This has led to the belief that the modern workplace is about technology.

 The modern workplace is about people and empowering them to do their best work.
 Technology is the best tool to enable this, but the modern workplace is about mindset, drive, communication, culture, and so much more.

 Office workers don't clock-in and clock-out of work anymore.
 This is because work is no longer about raw output, it's about employee empowerment.
 Research shows that when employees feel empowered, it's associated with stronger job performance, job satisfaction, and commitment to their organisation.

 This improves the quality of an individual's work and the success of the business as a whole.
 Highly engaged teams show a 21% greater profitability.
 This is because engaged employees show up every day with passion, purpose, presence, and energy.

 To empower staff you need to give them resources, authority, opportunity, and motivation to do their work.
 They also need to be accountable for their actions and take ownership of their role, no matter its size within the business.
 And this is where technology comes in.

 Digital solutions drive the modern workplace

 This has been true since the loom was invented.
 In the past, technology was adopted to maximise output, but with new thinking comes new tech.
 Today, organisations integrate digital workplace solutions that promote empowerment, collaboration, innovation, and growth.
 This change accelerated over the last 30 years due to the emergence of 3 universal trends: